Alvsok/Alvsok/README.md

 <br />
 <br />

 My name is Alexander.
-Currently, I'm working as a Django developer.
+Currently, I'm working as a backend developer specializing in Django, FastAPI, and Shopify app development with AI integration.

 <br />